gjeschke/MMMx/docs/source/rigi.rst

 Arguments
     *   ``t`` - approximate maximum run time allowed for Rigi Remarks
-    *   computation can take somewhat longer, because runtime ist tested only execution of full parallel blocks (10,000 trials)
+    *   computation can take somewhat longer, because runtime ist tested only after execution of full parallel blocks (10,000 trials)
     *   if Rigi is interrupted by timeout, sampling is not exhaustive
     *   for production runs, reduce maxtrials until you can complete the exhaustive sampling in a reasonable time
     *   default is 48 h